vlmlee/whatangleisit/README.md

 ## About

-This project was inspired by [What Colour Is It?](http://whatcolourisit.scn9a.org/).
+This project was inspired by [The Colour Clock](http://www.thecolourclock.com/).
 I used it as my screensaver and thought an angle variant would be interesting.

 ## Solution?